Xmorelle/webpage/index.md

 - **_2022_ - Project MIMIMED**, Carnot funding (main carrier G. Rival).
 Pluridisciplinary project involving 7 different laboratories for a 5 years project funding in order to develop a new platform for pre-clinical tests of medical devices in Lyon.

 - **_2021_ - Project DEVMAN**, BQR (Bonus Qualité Recherche) funding at INSA-Lyon (main carrier N. Blal).
-2 years project funding for 4 student internships (co-supervised between IMP and LaMCoS labs) and for purchasing mechanical testing equipment.
+2 years project funding for 4 master student internships (co-supervised between IMP and LaMCoS labs) and for purchasing mechanical testing equipment.

 ### Awards & Fellowships